 We are subject to regulatory oversight in the normal course of our business and have been and from time to time may be subject to securities class actions and other litigation or regulatory or judicial proceedings or investigations.
-The outcome of litigation and regulatory or judicial proceedings or investigations is difficult to predict.
+For example, on October 5, 2021, Republic Bank & Trust Company ("Republic Bank") filed a lawsuit against us in the Court of Chancery of the State of Delaware.
+The lawsuit alleges breach of the purchase agreement related to our proposed acquisition of Republic Bank's Tax Refund Solutions business.
+The original complaint sought injunctive relief or, in the alternative, monetary damages.
+Republic Bank has indicated that it may seek to amend the pleadings to add additional claims.
+The outcome of this litigation, and any other litigation and regulatory or judicial proceedings or investigations is difficult to predict.
 Plaintiffs or regulatory agencies or authorities in these matters may seek recovery of very large or indeterminate amounts, seek to have aspects of our business suspended or modified or seek to impose sanctions, including significant monetary fines.
 The monetary and other impact of these actions, litigations, proceedings or investigations may remain unknown for substantial periods of time.
 The cost to defend, settle or otherwise resolve these matters may be significant.
 Further, an unfavorable resolution of litigation, proceedings or investigations against us could have a material adverse effect on our business, operating results, or financial condition.
 In this regard, such costs could make it more difficult to maintain the capital, leverage and other financial commitments at levels we have agreed to with the Federal Reserve Board and the Utah Department of Financial Institutions.
 If regulatory or judicial proceedings or investigations were to be initiated against us by private or governmental entities, adverse publicity that may be associated with these proceedings or investigations could negatively impact our relationships with retail distributors, tax preparation partners, network acceptance members, other business partners and card processors and decrease acceptance and use of, and loyalty to, our products and related services, and could impact the price of our Class A common stock.
 In addition, such proceedings or investigations could increase the risk that we will be involved in litigation.
-The outcome of any such litigation is difficult to predict and the cost to defend, settle or otherwise resolve these matters may be significant.
-For the foregoing reasons, if regulatory or judicial proceedings or investigations were to be initiated against us by private or governmental entities, our business, results of operations and financial condition could be adversely affected or our stock price could decline.
+For the foregoing reasons, any regulatory or judicial proceedings or investigations that are initiated against us by private or governmental entities, could adversely affect our business, results of operations and financial condition or could cause our stock price to decline.